 BS in Biochemistry Curriculum

 Initial placement in English and mathematics courses is determined by placement examinations and an evaluation of high school units presented.
 Students who do not place directly into MA 141 or MA 151 should take MA 140.
-MA 152 is strongly recommended.
+MA 153 and MA 154 are strongly recommended.

 Biochemistry majors must maintain a minimum grade of C- in all required chemistry, physics, biology and mathematics courses.
 Any required course not listed in the course descriptions may be considered for scheduling when the need arises.
 All 4-credit science courses have a laboratory component.
 Chemistry and biology electives must be selected with the advice and approval of the department adviser.
 Open electives should be selected based upon student interests and career goals from offerings in all schools.